-e) Klipsch Notes
+d) Klipsch Notes

-Included in this balance is a mortgage on a facility included in the assets acquired in connection with the Klipsch transaction on March 1, 2011 and assumed by Voxx.
-The balance at February 28, 2014 is \$575 and will be fully paid by the end of Fiscal 2018.
+Included in this balance is a mortgage on a facility included in the assets acquired in connection with the Klipsch acquisition on March 1, 2011 and assumed by Voxx.
+The balance at February 28, 2015 is \$421 and will be fully paid by the end of Fiscal 2018.

-On April 20, 2012, the Company purchased the building housing Klipsch's headquarters in Indianapolis, IN for \$10,900.
-The Company paid \$3,100 cash at closing and assumed the mortgage held by the seller, Woodview LLC, in the amount of \$7,800.
-Woodview LLC was a related party, as certain partners are executives of Klipsch.
-On June 3, 2013, the Company refinanced this mortgage with Wells Fargo for an amount totaling \$7,800.
-The new mortgage is due in May 2023 and the interest rate is equal to the 1-month LIBOR plus 2.25%.
-Simultaneously on June 3, 2013, the Company entered into an interest rate swap agreement in order to hedge interest rate exposure and will pay a fixed rate of 3.92% under the swap agreement.
-The balance of the mortgage at February 28, 2014 was \$7,280.
+During Fiscal 2013, the Company purchased the building housing Klipsch's headquarters in Indianapolis, IN.
+During Fiscal 2014, the Company refinanced the mortgage with Wells Fargo for an amount totaling \$7,800.
+The mortgage is due in May 2023 and the interest rate is equal to the 1-month LIBOR plus 2.25%.
+The Company entered into an interest rate swap agreement in order to hedge interest rate exposure and pays a fixed rate of 3.92% under the agreement.
+The balance of the mortgage at February 28, 2015 was \$6,500.

-f) Audiovox Germany Mortgage
+e) Voxx Germany Mortgage

-Included in this balance is a mortgage on the land and building housing Audiovox Germany's headquarters in Pulheim, Germany, which was entered into in January 2013.
+Included in this balance is a mortgage on the land and building housing Voxx Germany's headquarters in Pulheim, Germany, which was entered into in January 2013.
 The mortgage bears interest at 2.85%, payable in twenty-six quarterly installments through June 2019.

-g) Hirschmann Line of Credit
+f) Hirschmann Line of Credit

-On July 15, 2012, Hirschmann entered into an agreement for a 6,000 working capital line of credit with a financial institution.
-The agreement is payable on demand and is mutually cancelable.
-The rate of interest is the three month Euribor plus 2% (2.29% at February 28, 2014) and the line of credit is guaranteed by VOXX

-International Corporation.
-There was no outstanding balance on the line of credit as of February 28, 2014 and February 28, 2013.
+In December, 2014, Hirschmann entered into an agreement for a &8,000 working capital line of credit with a financial institution.
+The line of credit is payable on demand and is mutually cancelable.
+The rate of interest is the three month Euribor plus 2% (2.39% at February 28, 2015).
+Hirschmann and Voxx Germany are joint and severally liable for the line of credit balance, which is also guaranteed by VOXX International Corporation.
+There was no outstanding balance on the line of credit as of February 28, 2015 and February 28, 2014.

-The following is a maturity table for debt and bank obligations outstanding at February 28, 2014:
+The following is a maturity table for debt and bank obligations outstanding at February 28, 2015: